jamesdeluk/hugo/content/posts/consumption-and-media/learnings-2024.md

 ## Health

 - Oral health: Enamel can be remineralised, dentin cannot; alkali good, acidic (carbs, tea/coffee) and dry bad.
 Rinse mouth after acid.
 Don't constantly be drinking tea/coffee.
 Toothpaste with hydroxyapatite.
 Commercial mouthwash is bad (especially alcohol-based); brine is better.
 [39]
-- To dramatically improve sleep, finish eating early (e.g. before midday) so your digestion has finished by the time you sleep [
+- To improve sleep, finish eating early (e.g. before midday) so your digestion has finished by the time you sleep [46]
+- Norwegian 4x4 Protocol: 4mins as fast as you can sustain (typically ~80% max heart rate) followed by 3m recovery, x4 [55]
+- 60s intense throughout day e.g. air squats, burpees [55]
+- Min 2 seconds per strength rep e.g. 1s up 1s down [55]
+- Eat protein/fat 30mins before carbs [55]

 ## Nature

 - “Mouse filmed tidying up man's shed every night” Does it know what it’s doing?
 Why is it doing it?
 Was Hitchhiker’s Guide to the Galaxy correct?
 [11]
 - Orcas and humans used to work together to hunt whales… Until humans got greedy.
 [15]
 - “Fluffy”, the alligator snapping turtle.
 [36]
+- Humans don’t have tails and don’t lay eggs, and it’s possible being tailless and giving birth to live young is actually a disadvantage.
+So why did we lose our tails and stop laying eggs?
+There isn’t a survival-of-the-fittest explanation; it’s likely it’s arbitrary, it’s luck, it’s a mistake.
+[51]

 ## Misc

 - Incredible six-hour conversation detailing years of fraud [18]
+- Another life story: The Pacific odyssey of a runaway rebel - Ruth Shaw spent years on ships and islands, trying to outrun her past [57]

 ## References